Walmart's terrifying shopping cart design measures your speed and heart rate

 Gone are the days of running into a store to grab a quick carton of milk.
 Now retailers want to track every element of your experience in their stores, from your spending habits, to your location and now even your heart rate.

-Walmart has patented a design for a "biometric feedback cart handle" on a shopping cart that could measure a shopper's heart rate, temperature, speed and the amount of force they apply to the handle as they walk around a store.
+Walmart is trying to patent a design for a "biometric feedback cart handle" on a shopping cart that could measure a shopper's heart rate, temperature, speed and the amount of force they apply to the handle as they walk around a store.

-The patent application, submitted on Aug.
-23 and spotted by Motherboard, shows the cart would first measure "baseline" biometric data and then compare data at different points in a shopping visit to this baseline.
+The patent application, submitted Aug.
+23 to the US Patent and Trademark Office and spotted by Motherboard, shows the cart would first measure "baseline" biometric data and then compare data at different points in a shopping visit to this baseline.

 The data would then be relayed back to a central server and, if it indicated the shopper was "not satisfied," the central server would send an alert to a shop assistant to go and help the customer.